Elena Lacková: Life and works

 Elena Lacková was born in Veľký Šariš, the first of five children of the Roma fiddler Mikuláš Doktor and a Polish mother.
 She has been interested in literature since early childhood and began writing at the age of 14.
 Her poem London – Paris – Veľký Šariš was broadcast on the radio.
 After attending elementary school, Elena Lacková continued her education in the nearby town of Prešov from 1932 to 1935.
-In 1939 she wrote her first play called The Transplanted Flower, which, however, was not allowed to be performed.She married Jozef Lacko, with whom she had six children, two of whom died during World War II.
+In 1939 she wrote her first play called The Transplanted Flower, which, however, was not allowed to be performed.
+She married Jozef Lacko, with whom she had six children, one died during World War II.
 Her wartime experiences are among the central themes of her works.
 In 1948 she wrote the play Horiaci cigánsky tábor (A Burning Gypsy Camp), which she rehearsed with people from the settlement where she lived at the time.
 After the press of the time reported on it, the actors and actresses were invited by the Ministry of Social Affairs in Prague to perform the play in the border areas of the Czech lands, to which many Roma had been resettled from Slovakia.
 In 1951, Elena Lacková began her work in the Regional People's Committee, where she looked after Roma.

 In 1960 she started working at the District Pedagogical House in Košice.
 In 1964, while working at the Faculty of Education and Journalism at Charles University in Prague, she graduated as the officially first professing Romni in Slovakia in 1970 at the age of 49 and became a co-founder of the Cultural Association of Gypsy Roma in Prešov After graduation, she worked for two years as a teacher and social worker in Ústí nad Labem, then as a social curator in eastern Slovakia.

 Her granddaughter is the actress Alžbeta Ferencová.

 After 1989, Lacková became the president of the Cultural Association of Gypsy Roma and was the editor of the magazine Romano ľil.
 In 1993, Elena Lacková became a member of the Slovak Writers' Union.
 For her contribution to the development of the cultural-social life of the Roma in Slovakia, on the occasion of the 9th anniversary of the Constitution of the Slovak Republic in 2001, the President of the Republic Rudolf Schuster awarded her the Order of Ľudovít Štúr, 3rd Class.
 On the occasion of her 80th birthday, she was awarded the Chatam Sofer Memorial Medal for her services to the documentation of the consequences of the Roma Holocaust.